Reading and Literacy Education

 Rolling Admissions

 Our M.S.Ed.
-Reading and Literacy Education program has a rolling admissions process.
-This means you can apply anytime throughout the year.
+Reading and Literacy Education program has a rolling admissions process with entry into the program in summer and fall semesters.
+This means you can apply at any point during the year.

 Required Documents